ONSdigital/Statistical-Method-Specifications/editing_and_imputation/imputation/ratio_of_means.md

 The method uses a link, in combination with a predictive value, to calculate an imputed value for a target record.
-This predictive value can either be from a contributor's record in the predictive period or an auxiliary variable.
+This predictive value can either be the target variable value from the contributor's record in the predictive period or an auxiliary variable.

 There are six types of imputation performed by this method:
 * Forward imputation from response